Deletion in abstract Voronoi diagrams in expected linear time and related problems: Preliminaries

-Bisectors that have a site $p$ in common are called \emph{$p$-related} or simply \emph{related}; related bisectors can intersect at most twice~\cite[Lemma 3.5.2.5]{K89}.
-When two related bisectors $J(p,q)$ and $J(p,r)$ intersect, bisector $J(q,r)$ also intersects with them at the same point(s)~\cite{K89}, and these points are the Voronoi vertices of $\V(\{p,q,r\})$, see Figure~\ref{fig:3-bis}.
-Since any two related bisectors in $\J$ intersect at most twice, the sequence of site occurrences along $\partial \VR(p,S)$, $p\in S$, forms a Davenport-Schinzel sequence of order~2 (by \cite[Theorem 5.7]{sharir95}).
+Bisectors in $\J$ that have a site $p$ in common are called \emph{$p$-related} or simply \emph{related}.
+Any two related bisectors can intersect at most twice~\cite[Lemma 3.5.2.5]{K89}.
+When two related bisectors $J(p,q)$ and $J(p,r)$ intersect, bisector $J(q,r)$ also intersects with them at the same point(s), and these points are the Voronoi vertices of the diagram $\V(\{p,q,r\})$.
+The Voronoi diagram of three sites $\V(\{p,q,r\})$ may have one or two (or none) Voronoi vertices, see Fig.~\ref{fig:3-bis}.
+The set of all $p$-related bisectors that involve sites in $S'\subseteq S$ is denoted $\jj{p}{S'} = \{J(p,q) \,|\, q \in S', q \neq p\}$.